Chapter 10: CAD/CAM/CADD/CAE

 The late 60s saw a flurry of activity in the CAD-related sector.
 Besides the turnkey companies described below, several other companies started creating and marketing software or hardware for this industry.
 David Evans and Ivan Sutherland founded Evans and Sutherland Computer Corporation (E&S), which was one of the leaders in high end graphics workstations used in the CAD arena.
 Other equipment was developed by IBM, Adage, GE, DEC, CalComp and others (see Chapter 3.)
 One of the main players at this time was Calma, originally a manufacturer of digitizers used in mapping and integrated circuit manufacturing.
 (In the mid-80s Calma was acquired by General Electric and then sold to Prime Computer.)

 On the software side, MAGI released its SynthaVision solids software, which is considered by many to be the first commercial solid modeler program.
 Charles Eastman, at the Institute for Physical Planning at Carnegie Mellon, developed the GLIDE system with Max Henrion and the General Space Planner (GSP) System, a software system for solving space planning problems.
-Eastman and Kevin Weiler also published a seminal paper on the use of Euler operators for geometric modeling.
+Eastman and Kevin Weiler also published a seminal paper on the use of Geometric Modeling Using the Euler Operators.
 Pierre Bezier and Steven Coons contributed important approaches to free-form surface applications for the CAD industry.
 The CSG modeler PADL-1 , and later PADL-2 were developed by the Production Automation Project at the University of Rochester.
 Bruce Baumgart introduced a data structure, called the Winged Edge data structure, that provided an efficient representation for 3D objects.

 Pierre Bezier wrote of his remembrances of the early CAD activities in the IEEE Annals of the History of Computing in a 1998 issue.